ThomasHeim11/Smart-Contract-Security-Portfolio/audits/puppy-raffle-audit/audit-data/finding.md

 1. Consider allowing duplicates.
 Users can make new wallets address anyways, so duplicate check dosen't prevent the same person form entering multiple times, only the same wallet address.
 2. Consider using a mapping to check for duplicates.
 This would allow constant time lookup of whether a user has already entered.

+## [L-1] Solidity pragma should be specific, not wide

+Consider using a specific version of Solidity in your contracts instead of a wide version.
+FO for example, instead of `pragma solidity ^0.8.0` use `pragma solidity 0.8.8`

+- Found in src/PuppyRaffle.sol: 32:23:35